 - Modules contain ESD (Electrostatic Discharge) sensitive parts and components.
 Static control precautions are required when installing, testing, servicing or replacing these modules.
 Component damage may result if ESD control procedures are not followed.
 If you are not familiar with static control procedures, reference any applicable ESD protection handbook.
-Basic guidelines are: - Touch a grounded object to discharge potential static - Wear an approved grounding wrist strap - Do not touch connectors or pins on component boards - Do not touch circuit components inside the equipment - Use a static-safe workstation, if available - Store the equipment in appropriate static-safe packaging when not in use - Because of the variety of uses for the products described in this publication, those responsible for the application and use of this control equipment must satisfy themselves that all necessary steps have been taken to assure that each application and use meets all performance and safety requirements, including any applicable laws, regulations, codes, and standards - The illustrations, charts, sample programs and layout examples shown in this guide are intended solely for purposes of example.
-Since there are many variables and requirements associated with any particular installation, Pulseroller does not assume responsibility or liability (to include intellectual property liability) for actual use based on the examples shown in this publication
+Basic guidelines are: - Touch a grounded object to discharge potential static - Wear an approved grounding wrist strap - Do not touch connectors or pins on component boards - Do not touch circuit components inside the equipment - Use a static-safe workstation, if available - Store the equipment in appropriate static-safe packaging when not in use those responsible for the application and use of this control equipment must satisfy themselves that all necessary steps have been taken to assure that each application and use meets all performance and safety requirements, including any applicable laws, regulations, codes, and standards

-Reproduction of the contents of this manual, in whole or in part, without written permission of Pulseroller is prohibited
+- The illustrations, charts, sample programs and layout examples shown in this guide are intended solely for purposes of example.
+Since there are many variables and requirements associated with any particular installation, Pulseroller does not assume responsibility or liability (to include intellectual property liability) for actual use based on the examples shown in this publication - Reproduction of the contents of this manual, in whole or in part, without written permission of Pulseroller is prohibited